mattyMeCubic/MusicPlayer/README.md

 # MusicPlayer
- Basci music player written in python that was made for my final project at University.
+ Basic music player written in python that was made for my final project at University.